SolitaryCipher/ofxOpenNI/README.markdown

 - Do the git magic above or somehow else get a copy of ofxOpenNI into your addons directory
 - Copy 'example' folder to yourofdir/apps/yourworkingdir
-- Copy the folder called 'lib' from 'ofxOpenNI/mac/copy_to_data_openni_path' to your 'bin/data/openni' directory of your example.
+- Copy the folder called 'openni' from 'ofxOpenNI/osx' to your 'bin/data/' directory of your project.
 - Rename or copy one of the src-SomeExample-Level (eg., src-UserAndCloud-Medium) to just 'src'
 - You might need to clean before building each time you change the src folder